 - Parent/guardians are required to screen their child(ren) before coming to the home child care premises.
 The COVID-19 school and child care screening tool is available to support parents/guardians. - If a child does not pass the screening at home, they should not come to child care.
 The parent/guardian can follow the procedures below for determining what the next steps will be. - If a child remains home from child care, the parent/guardian must inform the Provider that the absence is due to illness.
-The Provider will inform the Agency.

-- Once a child arrives at a home child care premises, the Provider will ask if the child passed the parental pre-screening and will record the results.
-If a pre-screening was not done, using the Active Screening Form for Children, the Provider will: - Take the child's temperature and record the results - Ask the parent/guardian Question 1 about symptoms - Ask the parent/guardian if the child: - Travelled outside of Canada in the last 14 days - Has been identified as a close contact of someone with a confirmed COVID case - Has been directed to isolate by a public health authority or health professional - Have close contact with anyone with COVID symptoms in the last 14 days who has NOT been tested or is awaiting test results
+The Provider will inform the Agency. - • - Once a child arrives at a home child care premises, the Provider will ask if the child passed the parental pre-screening and will record the results.
+If a pre-screening was not done, using the Active Screening Form for Children, the Provider will: - Take the child's temperature and record the results - Ask the parent/guardian Question 1 about symptoms - Ask the parent/guardian if: - The child or anyone they live with travelled outside of Canada in the last 14 days. - The child has been identified as a close contact of someone with who currently has a confirmed COVID case. - A public health authority or health professional has directed that the child should stay home or self-isolate. - The child has had close contact with anyone with COVID symptoms in the last 14 days who has NOT been tested or is awaiting test results, or does not have an alternative diagnosis - Anyone in the child's home is isolating as a close contact of someone with COVID-19.

-RESULTS OF SCREENING QUESTIONS
+REVISED: RESULTS OF SCREENING QUESTIONS

-If the individual answered "YES" to any of the symptoms included under question 1:
+If the individual answered "YES" to any of the symptoms included under Question 1: